Regulation B1: Student Discipline

-8.1 If the Risk Assessment Panel has imposed temporary restrictions and/or exclusions on you, you have the right to appeal against this to the Director of Student Services.
-Such an appeal should normally be lodged in writing with the Director of Student Services within 14 calendar days from the date of the letter informing you of the temporary restrictions/exclusions.
+8.1 If the Risk Assessment Panel has imposed ongoing temporary restrictions and/or exclusions on you, you have the right to appeal against this to the Director of Student Support and Success (please note, you may not appeal against immediate measures).
+Such an appeal should normally be lodged in writing with the Director of Student Support and Success within 14 calendar days from the date of the letter informing you of the temporary restrictions/exclusions.

-8.2 The Director of Student Services may accept the appeal and lift the temporary restrictions and/or exclusions, or modify the terms of the temporary restrictions and/or exclusions, or reject your appeal so that the temporary restrictions and/or exclusions remain in force.
-You will be informed of the decision of the Director of Student Services in writing.
+8.2 The Director of Student Support and Success may accept the appeal and lift the temporary restrictions and/or exclusions, or modify the terms of the temporary restrictions and/or exclusions, or reject your appeal so that the temporary restrictions and/or exclusions remain in force.
+You will be informed of the decision of the Director of Student Support and Success in writing.

-8.3 In the event of a conflict of interest, the Director of Student Services will nominate an appropriate member of staff to deal with your appeal on their behalf.
+8.3 In the event of a conflict of interest, the Director of Student Support and Success will nominate an appropriate member of staff to deal with your appeal on their behalf.
 If this is the case, you will be notified of the name of the nominated person in writing.